Achievable logoAchievable logo

 • D and L notation is based on comparison with the reference molecule glyceraldehyde and does not necessarily match S or R assignments.

-Dipolar Ions (Zwitterions) Amino acids frequently exist as zwitterions (dipolar ions) at or near physiological pH.
-Their amino group is protonated (−NH3+), while their carboxyl group is deprotonated (–COO−).
-This dual charge influences:
+Amino acids often exist as zwitterions (dipolar ions) at or near physiological pH.
+In this form, the amino group is protonated (−NH3+) and the carboxyl group is deprotonated (−COO−).
+This dual charge affects:

 • Solubility in water